-You must not bring laptops or bags above cabin-baggage size to your appointment as they not are permitted into the building and there are no storage facilities available.
+You must not bring laptops or bags above cabin-baggage size to your appointment because they not are permitted into the building and there are no storage facilities available.
 To save time, we recommend that you keep the number of small bags and belongings that you bring with you to a minimum.

 If you have recently entered the UK and you are subject to mandatory quarantine, your appointment should take place after the 14 day quarantine period.
-If you need to travel in an emergency, please click here to find out how to contact us to discuss your circumstances.
+If you need to apply for a passport to travel in an emergency during that time, please contact us to discuss your circumstances.

 The average processing time for a passport application is approximately three weeks, and it takes approximately four weeks for CRBA plus first passport applications to be processed.
 All timescales are provided for guidance only as processing varies in each case.